entropyxyz/entropy-core/crates/README.md

 ## `sign` - construct a signature to return to the user

-1. User submits a transaction (`pallets::relayer::prep_transaction`) to the chain, containing a message including their substrate address and their (hashed) message.
+1. User submits a transaction (`pallets::registry::prep_transaction`) to the chain, containing a message including their substrate address and their (hashed) message.
 2. A set of transactions is picked up by the next block proposer (substrate: TODO).
 The proposed block contains the proposed signing party information (`server/sign_init`).
 3. Upon block creation, signers read the block (`pallets::propagation::post`), containing the IP addresses of nodes who must now execute signing protocols.
 If a node is in a signing party, it advances to the next step.
 4. The user submits the full message to be signed to nodes in the signing party by making a POST request to `/user/tx`, so that they can check if it meets the configured programs.